ScottJK-20190706/tweet_classifier/README.md

 <h2>BERT experiments</h2>
 <h3>21_COLAB_bert_large_classifier</h3>
 <p>The pretrained large BERT model is loaded from the tensorflow hub (Google).
 The training and evaluation datasets are tokenized by the BERT tokenizer.
 The training set is then fed into the BERT model and it is fine tuned over 3 epochs.
-The valuation dataset is then fed into the fine tuned model and the predictions are compared against the actual values to create metrics.  the results of these experiments are saved under the cetagory of "BERT".<p></br>
+The evaluation dataset is then fed into the fine tuned model and the predictions are compared against the actual values to create metrics.
+The results of these experiments are saved under the cetagory of "BERT".<p></br>

 <h3>22_COLAB_bert_base_classifier</h3>
 <p>The pretrained base BERT model is loaded from the tensorflow hub (Google).
 The training and evaluation datasets are tokenized by the BERT tokenizer.
 The training set is then fed into the BERT model and it is fine tuned over 3 epochs.
-The valuation dataset is then fed into the fine tuned model and the predictions are compared against the actual values to create metrics.  the results of these experiments are saved under the cetagory of "BERT".<p></br>
+The evaluation dataset is then fed into the fine tuned model and the predictions are compared against the actual values to create metrics.
+The results of these experiments are saved under the cetagory of "BERT".<p></br>

 <h2>10 folds cross validation results</h2>
 <h3>23_COLAB_bert_large_assess</h3>